 The Marana Unified School District participates in the U.S. Department of Agriculture's Summer Food Service Program which begins at the end of each school year.

 The Marana Unified School District Food Services Department works to make sure that no children in the community go hungry during the summer months through their participation in the federally funded Summer Food Service program operated nationally by the U.S. Department of Agriculture (USDA).
 The District qualifies for this program by having a high percentage of families that fall within the free and reduced income standards.

-Throughout the summer, select District school locations provide FREE healthy meals and fun activities to kids 18 years and younger.
+Throughout the summer, select District school locations provide FREE nutritious meals and fun activities to kids 18 years and younger.
 Kids can spend time with friends and enjoy meals at no cost while school is out.
 In accordance with all USDA rules and regulations, breakfast and lunch meals are provided to all children, under age 18, without charge.
 Meals are the same for all children regardless of race, color, national origin, sex, age, or disability.
 Enrollment in a MUSD school is not required.

 To file a complaint of discrimination, write or call immediately to:

 USDA is an equal opportunity provider and employer.